alexandremendoncaalvaro/severinopi/README.md

 # Raspberry Pi remote use tips

 You have several options to control your Raspberry Pi remotely, like a simple [VNC access](https://www.raspberrypi.org/documentation/remote-access/vnc/).
-But with this aproach all of your environment features needs to be installed on Raspberry Pi, and it's expend a lot of resources of Raspberry Pi.
+But with this approach all of your environment features needs to be installed on Raspberry Pi, and it's expend a lot of resources of Raspberry Pi.

-So, let's keep all enviroment features on your computer and only install the resources to run the application on your Raspberry Pi.
+So, let's keep all environment features on your computer and only install the resources to run the application on your Raspberry Pi.

 ## Get Raspberry Pi IP Address